-The other myth is that we are problem to fix, a “hot mess” that needs cleaning up.
-By nature we will focus on problems because the brain has a negativity bias.
+The other myth is that we are a problem to fix, a “hot mess” that needs cleaning up.
+By nature, we will focus on problems because the brain has a negativity bias.
 This is what the brain does to keep us safe – it constantly searches for threats to our safety, contentment, and connection.
-Expect to find problems in your self, in others, and in life – it’s normal and is not going away.
+Expect to find problems in yourself, in others, and in life – it’s normal and is not going away.

 Add the photo-shopped images and messages about perfection all around us and we have a perfect storm for discontent.
 We have all the ingredients for putting off being well until we can finally fix these “problems.”

 - Awareness: of what is real, right here, right now, so we can respond with calm rather than react to what is imagined.

 - Gratitude: to shift the brain out of the negativity bias.

 - Kindness: so we remember we are okay now, and stop the chase for the perfect body, the perfect life.

 - Mindful movement: because it is the antidote to guilt, worry, and discontent, rather using exercise as a means of suffering now in order to be well…someday.

 The great news that the brain can change and these resource become easier to access when the storm arises.
 We can learn how, in the midst of imperfection, to be well now!